ibm-cloud-architecture/vaccine-transport-simulator/README.md

 # Vaccine transportation simulator

 This simulator is very simple, it defines a set of itineraries to move vaccine lots from one manufacturing plant to a target city.
-It offers data loaded from a file (see resources folder), and two APIs, one to get the current list of predefined transportation cost, and one POST to submit those records to the Kafka topic named: ``.
+It offers data loaded from a file (see resources folder), and two APIs, one to get the current list of predefined transportation cost, and one POST to submit those records to the Kafka topic named: `vaccine.transportation`.

 The interesting parts of this code is to use Microprofile reactive messaging to product Kafka records with a key.
 The values coming from a list.
-The app exposes a OpenAPI user interface at: [http://127.0.0.1:8080/swagger-ui](http://127.0.0.1:8080/swagger-ui).
+The app exposes a OpenAPI user interface at: [http://127.0.0.1:8080/q/swagger-ui](http://127.0.0.1:8080/swagger-ui).

 The code was started with OpenShift DO CLI: